How Tender Greens Turned Its Suppliers Into Investors

 Scarborough agreed, and for each of Tender Greens’ six initial restaurants -- the first of which opened in Los Angeles in 2006 -- the farm built up equity, cementing a long-term partnership that has allowed both companies to expand.
 “Being equity partners guaranteed that Scarborough could grow with us knowing we weren’t going to drop them,” Oberholtzer says.
 “We, at the same time, were always able to have absolute confidence about our supply chain.”

-Today, Scarborough Farms remains a shareholder in Tender Greens -- which now has 28 locations and counting -- and supplies almost 80 percent of the company’s greens, as well as other seasonal items like heirloom tomatoes.
+Today, Scarborough Farms remains a shareholder in Tender Greens -- which now has 28 locations and counting -- and supplies almost 80 percent of the company’s greens to its California locations, as well as other seasonal items like heirloom tomatoes.
 And Oberholtzer, now CEO, continues to create tailor-made financial arrangements to secure the right ingredients.

 These days, though, the agreements look different.
 For example, Tender Greens once needed more sustainably raised pork but couldn’t find a supplier.
 Rather than settle for lower quality from a large operation, Oberholtzer found a small farm in California that met his standards.
 He then supplied the farm with capital so it could scale up production and repay Tender Greens in pigs.